 Our aim is to raise standards, expectations, inspire excellence and to encourage students to achieve their full potential.
 We will help them develop confidence and key lifelong learning skills and to obtain the qualifications required as they look to future careers and explore the many opportunities in further education, apprenticeships, university and beyond.

 The Trust has a clear distinctive character due to the integrated involvement of its prestigious business partners.
-High profile local businesses, most being either international or national household names such as, Owen Taylor & Sons Ltd, Bowmer & Kirkland, Places for People, Equip UK alongside David Nieper Ltd, are committed to bringing the world of work and 21st Century employment practices into every classroom.
+High profile local businesses, most being either international or national household names such as Owen Taylor & Sons Ltd, Bowmer & Kirkland, Places for People, Equip UK, alongside David Nieper Ltd, are committed to bringing the world of work and 21st Century employment practices into every classroom.
 Practical contextual applied learning has been proven to assist all students in retaining and understanding more fully the concepts and principles taught in the classroom.

 If you like the sound of the Trust and are keen to be instrumental in its future success, then we would like to hear from you and look forward to receiving your application by 9 am Thursday, 6th August 2026.